 All Souls’ Day, looking backward

-More people alive today than in all of humanhistory?
-It’s an intriguing idea, but it’s not the caseBy John Ryle • October 1995 • City of Words • The Guardian • Revised and updated • Posted 2016 • 1,056 words
+More people alive today than in all of human history?
+An intriguing notion, but it’s not the caseBy John Ryle • October 1995 • City of Words • The Guardian • Revised and updated • Posted 2016 • 1,056 words

 In June, on St Vitus’ Day, in this column, I aired the interesting-if-true notion that the number of people alive in the world had come to exceed the number who were dead.
 Within our lifetimes, according to this theory, the demographic scales have tipped, so that today we outweigh the ancestors.
 If this were so, I wrote, it would add to our sense of unease at the acceleration of daily life under the influence of information technology—and maybe help explain it.